Captalys/Flock/docs/starting.rst

 Database dependent functions
 ----------------------------

    This is a very useful class if you work with many databases in your code base.
 One of the main problems with multiprocessing and databases is related to the impossibility of sending a `connection` object to each open process.
-And this become very annoying as you have multiple databases with several drivers.
+This becomes very annoying since you have multiple databases with several drivers.

    One known solution to this problem is the guidance to open your connection inside the multiprocessed function.
-However, this is very bad idea sometimes because the time you might take to connect is very long and you don't enjoy the full benefits of multiprocessing.
+However, this is a very bad idea sometimes because the time you might take to connect can be very long and you will not gain the full benefits of multiprocessing.

    The strategy adopted by :mod:`Flock` is to divide this problem into two steps.
 First, you need to create a :py:class:`~flock.database.setup.DatabaseSetup` instance to inform all the connections and name variables you are using inside the function you desire to multiprocess.

-   Using this instance, :mod:`Flock` will establish all your needed connection only once per process and reuse the connection for each task that processes get assigned to perform.
+   Using this instance, :mod:`Flock` will establish all your needed connections only once per process and reuse the connections for each task that processes get assigned to perform.
 Let's see that in action mocking a MySQL connection (SQLAlchemy) and a Apache Cassandra connection (cassandra-driver).

 .. code-block:: python